Teichlab/celltypist/README.md

 #In case your input file is a gene-by-cell table.
 predictions = celltypist.annotate(input_file, model = 'Immune_All_Low.pkl', transpose_input = True)
 ```

-Similarly, if the `model` argument is not provided, Celltypist will use the `Immune_All_Low.pkl` model.
+Similarly, if the `model` argument is not provided, Celltypist will by default use the `Immune_All_Low.pkl` model.
-This will return an `AnnotationResult` class as defined in the Celltypist.
+`annotate` will return an instance of the `AnnotationResult` class as defined in the Celltypist.
 ```python
 #Examine the predicted cell types.
 predictions.predicted_labels